luciangreen/Essay-Helper/README.md

 # Essay Helper

+* Essay Helper may not be necessary because it may need a sub-keyword (i.e. not necessarily the topic or a subject keyword), such as "science".
+Also, the best sentences with the keyword may need to be hand-chosen and comments selected from just after the quote, or in one case, two sentences before the quote.

 Uses KNN to help write essays.
 Asks for 5 paragraphs of N reasons per paragraph of exposition and critique.
 Has a positivity detector (must be positive in whole essay apart from either only positive or negative in critique comments).
 Uses K-Nearest-Neighbour algorithm to check quotes, comments and connections are relevant.

 * short_essay_helper.pl - the Essay Helper algorithm